marcusnielsen/test-workshop/README.md

 ## FAQ

+### What is a test?

+A test gives a successful result or a detailed error that specifies _where_ the error happened.

+Example: logging to console, manual testing with bug reports, jest test runner, bots, scripts.

 ### Why should I write tests?

 To get higher confidence in your code.
+The idea is that lower confidence in code takes longer time to ship.

 ### Do I need to start with test before the code?